DarrenCoppinger/milestone-project-4/README.md

 The business aims for this website are to:
 - provide a database of booking requests from customers for staff to review.
 - reduce staff workload creating a booking system that sends automatic emails to the customers when the status of their application changes.
-- provide a contactless payment mechanism to remove the requirement of processing payments through a credit card machines or using cash.
+- provide a contactless payment mechanism to remove the requirement of processing payments through a credit card machine or using cash.
-- provide a mechanism for customers to make enquires through the website.
+- provide a mechanism for customers to make enquires and provide feedback through the website.

 ### Design Objectives
 The following are the main design objectives for the project: